samipn/CMPE255_Final_Project/README.md

 ---

+## Slideshow

+Here is a link to the slides: [Slideshow](https://github.com/samipn/CMPE255_Final_Project/blob/main/Psychometric-Feature-Extraction-for-Mental-Health-Conversations.pdf)

+---

 ## 1. Project Overview

 This project builds an end-to-end AI system that analyzes mental-health-related text and extracts interpretable psychosocial signals.
 These signals are **strictly non-diagnostic** and are intended to support therapists by highlighting contextual cues in message-based telehealth environments.